willwybrow/counters-and-cards/rules.md

 #### Weapon Cards (Purple)
 **Weapon** cards represent an item in your character's possession that enhances one of their actions.
 Weapon cards are generally played attached to Attack or Spell cards, modifying the card's properties.
 If the card to which a Weapon card is attached is discarded, return the Weapon to your hand unless otherwise specified.

+#### Consumable Cards (Orange)
+**Consumable** cards represent a one or more consumables in your character's possession that may be used as thrown weapons or ammunition for an appropriate weapon.
+Consumable cards may be played attached to Weapon cards that specify an ammunition type, thereby enabling the weapon's attack.
+If the card to which a Consumable card is attached is discarded, also discard the Consumable.

 #### Ability Cards (Peach)
 **Ability** cards represent some supernatural power or combat feat known by your character.
 Once in-play, Ability cards may modify or grant some additional Actions your character can take.
 Ability cards may have finite permitted uses and, once expended, must be discarded.